dkeske/CarPrice/README.md

 ### Data gathering

 Data is gathered using the website, and the API.
-Data is scraped with BeautifulSoup, processed, and only the important properties are being saved.
+Data is scraped using python library [BeautifulSoup](https://pypi.python.org/pypi/beautifulsoup4), processed, and only the important properties are being saved.
 All the data curently used is scraped off the website, and API usage is still in development.

 ### Dataset